Karreveld Castle

 Karreveld Castle (Château du Karreveld; Kasteel Karreveld) is a castle-farm in Molenbeek-Saint-Jean, a municipality of Brussels, Belgium.
 The castle and surrounding park are used for cultural events and meetings of the municipal council.
 It is located at 32, avenue Jean de la Hoese/Jean de la Hoeselaan.
-This site is served by Osseghem/Ossegem metro station on lines 2 and 6 of the Brussels Metro.

-Etymology
+Toponymy

 The name Karreveld (originally spelled Carrevelt) was first recorded in 1253 in a deed of donation by John I, Duke of Brabant, to his wife Margaret, daughter of King Louis IX of France.
 It is sometimes linked to the Dutch words Karel Veld, meaning "Charles Field", based on a legend that Emperor Charles V once stopped at the site.
 However, official records mention the name long before his birth.
 A more likely origin is the Old Dutch Karreelvelt, meaning "field of brick earth", referring to the local brickmaking activity that continued into the early 20th century.

 History

 The current castle was built in the 16th or 17th century in the Flemish Renaissance style.
 In 1656, after passing through several owners, the castle and its estate became the property of the Spanish nobleman Don Garcia Osorio y Borgia.
 In 1780, the House de Villegas, an influential Belgian noble family of Spanish origin, who also owned Rivieren Castle in the nearby municipality of Ganshoren, acquired the Karreveld estate.
 The family retained ownership for nearly two and a half centuries.